goingtochapel/ugh/accomodations.md

 permalink: /accomodations/
 ---

-We set up two hotel blocks downtown that will be convenient for shuttles for the weekend.
+We set up two hotel blocks downtown that will be convenient for the weekend events and shuttles.
+These blocks will no longer be available after September 10!

 If you want to get together a bigger group there are some houses available on Airbnb. <a href="https://www.airbnb.com/wishlists/455266952/join?invite_code=KPKXJRUR&inviter_id=25142608">Click here to look at some of our ideas on Airbnb.</a>

 ## Charlotte Marriott City Center
 <a href="http://www.marriott.com/meeting-event-hotels/group-corporate-travel/groupCorp.mi?resLinkData=Rhyne/Paul%20Wedding%20Room%20Block%5Ecltcc%60rpwrpwa%60149.00%60USD%60false%604%6010/11/19%6010/13/19%609/11/19&app=resvlink&stop_mobi=yes">Click to book on Marriott Block ($150)</a>